 So if something bad happens it tends to affect everyone, albeit in different ways.

 Now that isn’t true of, say, the weather.

 A hurricane barreling down on far north Queensland poses no direct risk to 95% of Australians.

 But a recession barrelling down on the economy could impact every single person – including you, so you pay attention.

-Bad new means you may have to sell, or run away, or hide!
+Bad news means you may have to sell, or run away, or hide!

-Currently there is no regulation of the property investment advice industry and while there are some very professional people and organisation around to help investors, because of the potentially large amounts of money involved the property advice industry has attracted and army of truth-benders promising the moon.
+Currently, there is no regulation of the property investment advice industry and while there are some very professional people and organisations around to help investors, because of the potentially large amounts of money involved the property advice industry has attracted an army of truth-benders promising the moon.